By Ed Boitano

 This trek led to the founding of Cusco – the navel of the world – and the new Inca Empire was established.
 Truth be told, the Inca Empire lasted only 100 years, and was built upon the remnants of previous empires, most notably the 500-year-long expansionistic Wari Empire, which is believed to have collapsed due to politcal infighting and severe droughts.

 The Incas used a variety of methods, from conquest to peaceful assimilation, to incorporate a massive empire.
 Their organic use of stone, which were fitted together without mortar to form walls, are still standing today, while numerous Spanish colonial-style structures crumbled, succumbing to the area’s many earthquakes.
 Countless architects have been influenced by the Inca’s intricate and painstaking work on their stone walls, including the esteemed Frank Lloyd Wright.

-What I enjoyed the most were the little Andean farms, still using oxen (introduced by the Spanish) to pull their ploughs on terraces built by the Incas over 500 years ago.
+With the advent of oxen, introduced by the Spanish, no longer would the pre-Columbian populace have to use human strength in dragging their stones and materials.
+What I enjoyed the most were the little Andean farms, still using to pull their ploughs on terraces built by the Incas over 500 years ago.

 I noticed many ceramic oxen decorations, known as Torito de Pucara, placed on rooftops to bring good luck, crops and livestock fertility, and prosperity.
 It was like watching living history.